 The output and reset of the integrators is controlled by a 128-bit shift register and reset logic.
 An output cycle is initiated by clocking in a logic 1 on SI.
 For proper operation, after meeting the minimum hold time condition, SI must go low before the next rising edge of the clock.
-The signal called Hold is normally connected to SI.
-Then, the rising edge of SI causes a HOLD condition.
+An internal signal, called Hold, is generated from the rising edge of SI and transmitted to analog switches in the pixel circuit.
 This causes all 128 sampling capacitors to be disconnected from their respective integrators and starts an integrator reset period.
 As the SI pulse is clocked through the shift register, the charge stored on the sampling capacitors is sequentially connected to a charge-coupled output amplifier that generates a voltage on analog output AO.
 Simultaneously, during the first 18 clock cycles, all pixel integrators are reset, and the next integration cycle begins on the 19th clock.
 On the 129th clock rising edge, the SI pulse is clocked out of the shift register and the analog output AO assumes a high impedance state.
 Note that this 129th clock pulse is required to terminate the output of the 128th pixel, and return the internal logic to a known state.
-If a minimum integration time is desired, the next SI pulse may be presented after a minimum delay of t{qt} (pixel charge transfer time) after the 129th clock pulse.
+If a minimum integration time is desired, the next SI pulse may be presented after a minimum delay of tqt (pixel charge transfer time) after the 129th clock pulse.

 AO is an op amp-type output that does not require an external pull-down resistor.
 This design allows a rail-to-rail output voltage swing.
-With V{DD} = 5 V, the output is nominally 0 V for no light input, 2 V for normal white level, and 4.8 V for saturation light level.
+With $V{DD} = 5$ V, the output is nominally 0 V for no light input, 2 V for normal white level, and 4.8 V for saturation light level.
 When the device is not in the output phase, AO is in a high-impedance state.